nikitavoloboev/data/other/favourite-tweets.md

 # Favourite tweets
+I keep tweets I really like as a [Twitter moment](https://twitter.com/i/moments/949663238626725888).
+Below are some more tweets I liked I wanted to note down.

 > [Hire the people who will automate themselves out of a job, then just keep giving them jobs.](https://twitter.com/jessfraz/status/942031487809085440)